StefanoCutri/rn_modern_nft/README.md

 This is a React Native NFT (Non-Fungible Token) modern app created using Expo.

 ## Features
-- Provides all app information
+- Landing page with basic app information and dowload button
-- The app has a responsive design that works seamlessly across all devices and screen sizes.
+- Dashboard to display user's NFTs
-- Ability download the app from the Expo store
+- Ability to search NFTs by name

 ## Technologies Usedz
-- React
+- React Native
-- Tailwind CSS
+- Expo

 ## Screenshots
 ![Home view](https://user-images.githubusercontent.com/69378136/230798307-f8c9a3b3-fae2-4d1e-afbe-632be1c672a7.png)